BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 1. Bratislava Castle

 Maybe you don’t know, but this fortification dates back to the 9th century.
 During its long history, it served as a fortress and also a royal residence of the Kings of Royal Hungary.
-Bratislava Castle had numerous renovations over the centuries.
+This fortress had numerous renovations over the centuries.
 Later, it went through a series of disasters (shot by cannons by Napoleon, fire) and eventually became ruins.
 The castle you can see today is a result of restoration works from the 1960s.

 Its grand staircase dates back to the time of Queen Maria Theresa.
 She was one of the most famous Habsburgs.